 Remove First Character(s) From Left – Excel & Google Sheets

-This tutorial will demonstrate how to remove the first character(s) from the left from a string of text in Excel and Google Sheets.
+This tutorial will demonstrate how to remove the first character(s) from the left of a cell (of text) in Excel and Google Sheets.

 REPLACE Function